I miss you. And Happy Father’s Day.

 Reciting Parta Quies comforts me.

 And makes me smile remembering another look over the top of your glasses, with a beleaguered expression and shaking head.
-All while lamenting over your lot to have had a daughter who favoured the work of Houseman over Yeats, Joyce and countless other Irish poets.
+All while lamenting over your lot to have had a daughter who favored the work of Houseman over Yeats, Joyce and countless other Irish poets.

 He was, in your words, “That drunken, gay, Brit”.